actionml/blog.actioml.com/a_rant.md

 # The Demise of Brick and Mortar and Old Media: The New Rules of The Game

 I'm supposed to stick to technical topics but I just can't help going on a bit of a rant here regarding the hopeless fumbling of many older companies trying to move online.
 Today one of the old-timers, once a huge winner in brick and mortar retailing, did the right thing.
-After decades of half measures Wal-Mart took made what seems to be an all-in bet.
+After decades of half measures Wal-Mart made what seems to be an all-in bet.
 They announced a major effort to build a bleeding edge high-tech enclave with full financial and executive support.

 <a href="https://www.bloomberg.com/news/articles/2017-03-20/wal-mart-unveils-store-no-8-tech-incubator-in-silicon-valley" target="_blank"><image src="/blog/images/wal-mart.jpg"></image></a>